MeexReay/mtkclient-angelican/README.md

 for me it took like 5 hours to figure this shit out. worth it

+## firmware
+firmware in releases. pick one

 ## roms
-Arrow OS available in releases. flash firmware instad of miui from files
+Arrow OS available in releases. flash firmware instad of miui from releases